Deathcrusher/MockBit/README.md

 ### 🧪 Ransomware-Simulation Mode
 Enable via `--ransom-sim` and optional `--sim-path` (defaults to `./testdata`).
 The tool XOR-encrypts files to `<name>.mocklock`, writes a ransom note and echoes a fake backup wipe.
 This helps EDR or XDR solutions detect malicious activity.
 The encryption key is always 0xAA so data can be restored.
 Run only in disposable test directories.
 To undo the simulation, run `python3 decrypt_all.py --ransom-sim --sim-path <dir>` on the same directory.

+### Linux Payload for EDR Testing
+`python3 -m mockbit.linux_payload --path folder` runs the ransomware simulation on *folder*.
+This makes it easy for EDR solutions to spot malicious behaviour.
+Execute only in safe test environments.

 ---

 ## Deutsch